 After seeing Three Billboards Outside Ebbing, Missouri, I sat in my seat through the credits and then some.
 Not because I was curious about the makers of the film, but because I was in awe of what I had just watched.
 The movie was dark and depressing, but also hilarious and inspiring.
 The world and the people in it were awful and ignorant, yet miraculous and well-intentioned too.
 It all depends on where (and who) you look to.
 The film’s other messages about grief, anger, hope, and forgiveness are equally loud and clear thanks to an astonishing cast and superb writing.
 Martin McDonagh further establishes himself as one of my favorite directors and writers with the masterpiece that is Three Billboards Outside Ebbing, Missouri.

 Most of the film follows Mildred Hayes, (Frances McDormand) a divorced single mother on a quest for justice.
 Mildred’s daughter was murdered in a particularly gruesome fashion seven months before the events of the movie, and Mildred believes the police have given up on finding her killer.
-To keep her daughter’s case on everyone’s minds, and to motivate the police, Mildred buys the ad space on the titular posters to call out Sheriff Bill Willoughby (Woody Harrelson).
-This decision puts Mildred at odds with the police department, and most of the town, which creates all kinds chaos.
+To keep her daughter’s case on everyone’s minds and motivate the police, Mildred buys the ad space on the titular posters to call out Sheriff Bill Willoughby (Woody Harrelson).
+This decision puts Mildred at odds with the police department, and most of the town, which creates all kinds of chaos.
 Those who stand by Willoughby, like Officer Jason Dixon (Sam Rockwell), make poor decisions in retaliation, and the situation just gets further and further out of everyone and anyone’s control.

 Helping to sell the story and the people in it is some truly imaginative writing.
 I loved the witty comebacks and heartfelt conversations in McDonagh’s previous films, and he doesn’t disappoint with his newest work.
 A lot of it is vulgar, in either language or topic, but it all suits the characters speaking and the tone of the film.
 One bit of dialogue that comes to mind is from a scene where Mildred converses with a priest (Nick Searcy) and makes one of the most ludicrous comparisons I’ve ever heard.